PLEASE SCROLL ON DOWN FOR WORDS ON WAVES

 If you would like to have ten minutes to showcase your writing at Words on Waves, please contact Rosie through this site or staff at the shop – we’d love to welcome you.

-October’s Words on Waves will be on Thursday 10 October, 2019 to coincide with World Mental Health Day and will feature poetry from Fiona Sinclair, Christopher Hopkins, poet and child psychotherapist Charlotte Ansell and Rosie.
+October’s Words on Waves will be on Thursday 10 October, 2019 to coincide with World Mental Health Day and will feature poetry from Fiona Sinclair, Christopher Hopkins, poet and child psychotherapist Charlotte Ansell and poet, singer and therapist Melinda Walker.

-Words on Waves with MUSIC on Thursday, 5 September 2019, at 6.45pm features folk singer Helen North with some of her exquisite, original songs, prize-winning author and poet Maggie Harris, prize-winning poet Mary Anne Smith and Barry Fentiman Hall of Wordsmithery fame.
-From September we are combining four booked writers each time in an exciting evening of words and live music – provisionally called WORDS ON WAVES WITH JAZZ HANDS – from 6.45pm to 9.30/10pm.
-Tickets are still £3 including wine.
+Words on Waves is with MUSIC on Thursday, 5 September 2019, at 6.45pm – POETRY, PROSE & VINYL – and features folk singer Helen North with some of her exquisite, original songs, prize-winning author and poet Maggie Harris, prize-winning poet Mary Anne Smith and Barry Fentiman Hall of Wordsmithery fame.

 Words on Waves on Thursday, 1 August will be an OPEN MIC WITH MUSIC!
 For just £3 each as usual, including wine, you are welcome to come and hear open mic readers alternating with musicians between 7pm and around 10pm.
 If you would like to read, please